chocoteam/choco-solver/README.md

 The name of the jar file terms the packaging:
 - `choco-solver-4.XX.Y-jar-with-dependencies.jar` or
 - `choco-solver-4.XX.Y.jar`.
+- `choco-parsers-4.XX.Y-jar-with-dependencies.jar` or
-- `choco-solver-4.XX.Y-jar-with-dependencies.jar` or
+- `choco-parsers-4.XX.Y-light.jar` or
-- `choco-solver-4.XX.Y.jar`.
+- `choco-parsers-4.XX.Y.jar`.

+The `light` tagged jar file is a version of the `jar-with-dependencies` one with dependencies from this archive.

 A [Changelog file](./CHANGES.md) is maintained for each release.